 The film contains some of the most mind-blowingly daft dialogue ever uttered in the history of cinema, beautifully illustrated in the scene where Dracula appears in a guys car.
 Naturally the guy just keeps driving and simply asks Dracula who he is.
 The Count replies ‘I am the Count of Darkness, the Lord of the Manor of Carpathia.
 Turn here.’
 Naturally.
 And when one character philosophises with another – ‘True.
 All illusions look real or they wouldn't be illusions, would they?’
 And who could forget the detective who mused ‘It seems living hear the water brings out the best and the worst in us.’

-Along the way, Judith and her breasts stop off at a ‘groovy’ disco that on closer inspection is actually a grotty squat.
+Along the way, Judith stops off at a ‘groovy’ disco that on closer inspection is actually a grotty squat.
 This film is so low budget, it’s practically Dogme.
 Funky music and a couple of dopey extras dancing around assure us that this is really a hip and happening club.
 When her drink is spiked, what follows must surely be one of the highlights of the film.
 Flailing around on the dance-floor and holding her head Judith really wigs out – while shots of her prancing on a beach and writhing around on a giant spider’s web are subtly intercut.
 Far out, man!
 Thankfully she is rescued from the unsavoury club by a couple of amiable hippies who take her to a friend’s pad to sober up.
 Said pad belongs to Mike, whose bag is ‘making observations’ and he observes that Ms Fontaine’s sister was ‘looking for her own special fantasy.’